‘It doesn’t feel like she’s gone’ – Cheryl reflects at Sarah Harding fundraiser

 When the three singers took to the stage in front of attendees in Hyde Park, Roberts held her phone up and said she could not reach Walsh at that moment and suggested she might be “warming up” for her own race.

-Cheryl added that it was great the surviving Girls Aloud members could be involved in Race For Life For Sarah, saying: “You feel so helpless, you’ve never felt hopelessness like it, it’s horrendous.
+Cheryl also said it was great the surviving Girls Aloud members could be involved in Race For Life For Sarah, saying: “You feel so helpless, you’ve never felt hopelessness like it, it’s horrendous.

 “So the fact that she had one request that we can fulfil is like great for us because it just feels like we’re doing something.